 This article includes:

-The Government versions of the prescribed forms can be accessed via the links below but you should check with your legal advisor to ensure that the correct notice is served.
+The Government versions of the prescribed assured tenancy forms (AST) can be accessed here, but you should check with your legal advisor to ensure that the correct notice is served

 - Click Edit Documents in the Admin dropdown

 - Any letter that is prefixed with TLC is from The Letting Centre.
 To preview a document, click Test alongside the relevant one

 - Are the documents compliant with Welsh and Scottish legislation?

 The Letting Centre legal documents are only compliant for landlords and agents in England.

 Legal documents are no longer provided for Wales due to a change in welsh legislation.